Student Representative Council

-UOWD’s Student Representative Council (SRC) offers an exciting opportunity for students to develop planning and leadership skills, whilst representing the voice of more than 4,000 students.
+The University's Student Representative Council (SRC) offers an exciting opportunity for students to develop their organisational and leadership skills, whilst representing the voice of more than 4,000 students.

 The SRC is the recognised organisation for communications representing the student body in all matters affecting their common interests.
 Working on behalf of all UOWD students, the SRC is responsible for communicating their opinions, sharing information and driving their contribution to the intellectual, social and cultural development of the University.

-Every year there are opportunities for students to be elected to a variety of roles within the SRC, to support to the wellbeing of the student body and contribute to the strategic progression of the organisation.
-As an elected member you will develop communication, leadership, planning, negotiation, and presentation skills, each of which will give you a competitive edge when seeking employment opportunities.
+Every year there are opportunities for students to be elected to a variety of roles within the SRC, supporting the wellbeing of the student body and contributing to the strategic progression of the organisation.
+As an elected member you will develop communication, leadership, planning, negotiation and presentation skills, each of which will give you a competitive edge when seeking employment opportunities.

 UniCrew is a volunteer program run by the Student Services Department that provides students with valuable work experience.
 UniCrew members have a number of varied and interesting duties during the course of a semester.
 Areas you could be involved in include: